mkford4/meet/README.md

   And the user should receive a list of upcoming events in that city

 FEATURE 2: SHOW/HIDE AN EVENT'S DETAILS
+As a USER, I should be able to CLICK ON AN EVENT TO EITHER EXPAND OR COLLAPSE IT so that I CAN VIEW OR HIDE EVENTS' DETAILS WHEN DESIRED.
 SCENARIO 1: AN EVENT ELEMENT IS COLLAPSED BY DEFAULT
 - Given the user has view of events list
 - When the user doesn’t click on any event